advantys/workflowgen-templates/integration/azure/authentication/azure-v1/implicit-grant/README.md

     * `[workflowgen url]`: The part of the App ID URI which represents WorkflowGen's domain and base path (e.g. `localhost:8888/wfgen`) in the example App ID URI above.

-1. In the `.\WorkflowGenExample` directory, install dependencies with the following command:
+1. Start debugging in VSCode, or run the following command:

-    ```powershell
-    yarn install
-    ```

-**Android**

-1. Run the Android emulator or your choice.
-1. Using the commandline, execute `react-native run-android` from within the `.\WorkflowGenExample` folder.
-    1. Alternatively and for debugging, you can open the folder `.\WorkflowGenExample\android` with Android Studio and click on the run or debug button.

-**iOS**

-1. Using a commandline, execute `react-native run-ios` from within the `.\WorkflowGenExample` folder.
-    1. The default simulator is **iPhone X**.
-If you want a different one, you can pass the desired simulator name to the `--simulator` parameter like so:

-        ```powershell
-        react-native run-ios --simulator "iPhone XS Max"
-        ```

-    1. Alternatively and for debugging, you can open the `.\WorkflowGenExample\ios\WorkflowGenExample.xcodeproj` folder (`open ./WorkflowGenExample/ios/WorkflowGenExample.xcodeproj` or double click on it) with Xcode and click on the run button.

-**Note**: If the simulator is not running, it will be opened for you.

-**Note**: You don't need to be part of the Apple Developer Program to run this example in a simulator.
+    1. `dotnet restore`
+    1. `dotnet build`
+    1. `dotnet run`

+That's it!
+If you go to the page `http://localhost:5001`, you will be prompted to authenticate in Azure AD.
+You can now explore the code on how this app is configured and how it requests WorkflowGen's GraphQL API.